ipld/ipld/block-layer/codecs/dag-pb.md

 ## Zero-length blocks

-The zero-length DAG-PB block is valid and will be decoded as having null `Data` and an empty `Links` arrau.
+The zero-length DAG-PB block is valid and will be decoded as having null `Data` and an empty `Links` array.

 With a SHA2-256 multihash, the CID of this block is: